BenchmarksStack Ranking

 How fast is fast?
 Here's a reference point everyone understands: a human blink takes about 300 milliseconds—that's 300,000 microseconds.

-H33 completes full authentication in 2,648 microseconds.
-That means we can authenticate you 209 times before your eye finishes closing.
+H33 completes a full authentication—BFV fully homomorphic encryption, ZKP verification, and Dilithium post-quantum attestation—in approximately 42 microseconds per user.
+That means we can authenticate you over 7,000 times before your eye finishes closing.

 This is the Blink Test: authentication so fast it's invisible to human perception.